 The All-American electric autoclaves are also about $1000 to $1200, so they’re not exactly economical either.

-Theirs is the only model that both vents the chamber before canning, and maintains precise temperatures throughout the canning process.
+According to presto, the machine vents the chamber before canning, and maintains precise temperatures throughout the canning process.
 The machine is so precise that you don’t even have to adjust for altitude, as the electric pressure canner automatically adjusts for altitude using its temperature sensor inside the chamber.

 Be aware that presto also makes a simple digital pressure cooker for around $100, but that one is not a canner.
 It works just like an instant pot, and is basically just their version of the instant pot without all the canning features.
 If you want the canner, it’s going to cost a bit more, and you should make sure you’re buying presto’s stock No. 02144, as listings can be confusing online.

 The best electric pressure canner is Presto Precise Digital Pressure Canner #02144, and in my mind there’s no comparison.

 The instant pot is not safe for canning and doesn’t meet USDA guidelines (the chamber is too small and it doesn’t maintain high enough temperatures).
 Nesco also has an option for a canner, but it’s much harder to use and is prone to user error (though inexpensive).

 If you are considering the Nesco as a less expensive option, I would suggest getting a stovetop canner instead as those are inexpensive and easier to use.
 I’ve had a number of errors with the Nesco, even as an experienced canner, and I don’t recommend it.
 (Full review coming out soon.)